 The Good Son, Paul’s debut novel, won The Polari Prize and The McCrea Literary Award.
 It was shortlisted for The Authors’ Club Best First Novel Award, the Prix du Roman Cezam in France and a finalist for The People’s Book Prize.
 The Good Son was chosen as Brighton’s City Reads 2016 and was given out as part of World Book Night 2017.
 Paul has written comedy, essays, flash fiction, a novel, plays and short stories, and his work has been performed on stage and radio, and published in seven languages.

 Born in Belfast, Paul’s work has been performed on stage and radio, published in print and translated into seven languages.
 He began his career as a playwright before moving to London where he wrote comedy shows, which were performed at the Edinburgh Festival and in London’s West End.
-Moving into prose, his short stories have been published in anthologies & literary journals like The London Magazine & The Stinging Fly.
-They have been read on BBC Radio 3, 4 & 5.
+Moving into prose, his short stories have been published in anthologies & literary journals and read on BBC Radio 3, 4 & 5.
 ‘Hollow’ was shortlisted for Irish Short Story of the Year at the Irish Book Awards in 2017.